-APPENDIX 9: INCIDENT NOTIFICATION AND REPORTING REQUIREMENTS WRITTEN
+APPENDIX 9: INCIDENT NOTIFICATION AND REPORTING REQUIREMENTS

-WRITTEN INCIDENT NOTIFICATION REQUIREMENTS
+INCIDENT NOTIFICATION REQUIREMENTS

-- 1. A written incident notification addressing the requirements set out below must be submitted to the Secretary via the Major Projects website within seven days after the Proponent becomes aware of an incident. - 2.
-Written notification of an incident must: - (a) identify the project and application number; - (b) provide details of the incident (date, time, location, a brief description of what occurred and why it is classified as an incident; - (c) identify how the incident was detected; - (d) identify when the Proponent became aware of the incident; - (e) identify any actual or potential non-compliance with conditions of approval; - (f) describe what immediate steps were taken in relation to the incident; - (g) identify further action(s) that will be taken in relation to the incident; and - (h) identify a project contact for further communication regarding the incident. - 3.
-Within 30 days of the date on which the incident occurred or as otherwise agreed to by the Secretary, the Proponent must provide the Secretary and any relevant public authorities (as determined by the Secretary) with a detailed report on the incident addressing all requirements below, and such further reports as may be requested. - 4.
-The Incident Report must include: - (a) a summary of the incident; - (b) outcomes of an incident investigation, including identification of the cause of the incident: - (c) details of the corrective and preventative actions that have been, or will be, implemented to address the incident and prevent recurrence; and - (d) details of any communication with other stakeholders regarding the incident.
+- 1. All incident notifications and reports must be submitted via the NSW planning portal (Major Projects). - 2.
+The Applicant must provide notification as required under these requirements, even if the Applicant fails to give the notification required under Schedule 5, condition 5 or, having given such notification, subsequently forms the view that an incident has not occurred. - 3.
+Within 7 days (or as otherwise agreed by the Secretary) of the Applicant making the immediate incident notification (in accordance with Schedule 5, condition 5), the Applicant is required to submit a subsequent incident report that: - (a) identify how the incident was detected; - (b) identifies when the Applicant became aware of the incident; - identifies any actual or potential non-compliance with conditions of approval; - (d) identifies further action(s) that will be taken in relation to the incident; and - (e) a summary of the incident; - (f) outcomes of an incident investigation, including identification of the cause of the incident: - (g) details of the corrective and preventative actions that have been, or will be, implemented to address the incident and prevent recurrence, including the period for implementing any corrective and/or preventative actions; and - (h) details of any communication with other stakeholders regarding the incident. - 4.
+The Applicant must submit any further reports as directed by the Secretary.